tarantool/doc/doc/reference/reference_rock/vshard/vshard_pub-sub.rst

 Pub/sub is a notification system for Tarantool events.
 It is related to one-time subscriptions.

-Events that the system will process:

-box.id
-box.status
-box.election
-box.schema
+The system processes the following events:

+*   ``box.id``
+*   ``box.status``
+*   ``box.election``
+*   ``box.schema``

 As a reaction to each event, the server sends back specific IPROTO fields.

 Built-in events for pub/sub
 ---------------------------

-The important purpose of the built-in events is to learn who is the master, unless it is defined in an application specific way.
-Knowing who is the master is necessary to send changes to a correct instance, and probably make reads of the most actual data if it is important.
-Also defined more built-in events for other mutable properties like leader state change, his election role and election term, schema version change and instance state.
+The important purpose of the built-in events is master-discovering.
+It is necessary to know the master node in order to send changes to a correct instance, or read the most actual data.
+Also, defined more built-in events for other mutable properties like leader state change, his election role and election term, schema version change and instance state.

-Built-in events have a special naming schema --ё their name always starts with box..
-The prefix is reserved for built-in events.
-Creating new events with this prefix is banned.
-Below is a list of all the events + their names and values:
+Built-in events have a special naming schema -- theirs name always starts with the ``box`` prefix.
+This prefix is reserved for the built-in events.
+It means that you can't create new events with it.

+Keep in mind that built-in events can't be overridden.
+It means that the user can't call :doc:`box.broadcast('box.id', any_data) <reference/reference_lua/box_watchers/broadcast>`.

+Below is a list of all the events.
+It includes the name, description, and value:

 ..  container:: table